vacu9708/Smart-CCTV/README.md

 # Situations
 ## A situation where a car is parking
 ![image](https://user-images.githubusercontent.com/67142421/199556685-d66c4c98-d992-4467-af05-c06ce614fa1f.png)
-When LED of the parking space closest to the car becomes orange.<br>
+The LED of the parking space closest to the car becomes orange.<br>
 The time taken for the LED to be orange when the car approaches a parking space can be adjusted to exclude cars that are just passing.

 ## A situation where a car is going out